OlivierLessard/Semantic-Image-Inpainting-with-Deep-Generative-Models/README.md

 # Semantic-Image-Inpainting-with-Deep-Generative-Models
-This repo reproduce the methodology in the Semantic-Image-Inpainting-with-Deep-Generative-Models paper. https://arxiv.org/pdf/1607.07539.pdf
+This repo recreates the methodology in the Semantic-Image-Inpainting-with-Deep-Generative-Models paper. https://arxiv.org/pdf/1607.07539.pdf

 - CelebA images need to be in a folder in the 'Datasets' folder.